Scotty Cameron: Career and company

 Cameron learned how to make putters with his father in the family's garage at an early age.

-During the mid-90s, a number of CNC milling facilities around the country, including X-Cel Technologies in Chicago, provided milling services for Scotty Cameron.
+During the mid-1990s, a number of CNC milling facilities around the country, including X-Cel Technologies in Chicago, provided milling services for Scotty Cameron.

-In 1991, Cameron designed and manufactured putters and worked directly with select golf equipment manufacturers, including Maxfli, Cleveland and the Ray Cook Golf Company.
-During this year, he manufactured his first retail production putter, nicknamed the Fry's Pity Putter.
+In 1991, Cameron designed and manufactured putters and worked directly with select golf equipment manufacturers, including Maxfli, Ray Cook Golf Company and Cleveland Golf.
+During the same year, he manufactured his first retail production putter, nicknamed the Fry's Pity Putter.
 Later that year, Cameron began producing putters exclusively for Mizuno.

 In late 1992, Cameron and his wife, Kathy, set up Cameron Golf International and began selling the Scotty Cameron Classic line of putters.
-In 1993, Bernhard Langer won the Masters Tournament using a Cameron prototype putter.
+At the 1993 Masters Tournament, Bernhard Langer won using a Cameron prototype putter.
 The win helped to jumpstart the Camerons' new company.

-In August 1994, Titleist fought off competition from five other companies to contract with Cameron to make putters exclusively for the Acushnet Company.
+In August 1994, Titleist fought off competition from five other companies to contract Cameron to make putters exclusively for the Acushnet Company.
 Since then, the Scotty Cameron brand has grown to be one of the leading names in golf.

 In 1996, the first Scotty Cameron Putter Studio was established in San Diego's North County, where the top players in the world came to analyze and understand their putting strokes and have custom putters created by Cameron.

 In 2004, the Acushnet Company expanded the Putter Studio's square footage and capabilities.
 Cameron and his team moved to a new research and development facility built from the ground up.
 The Putter Studio also houses the Custom Shop, where anyone can prepare an order online and send a Scotty Cameron putter for restoration and/or customization.

 In 2007, the Scotty Cameron Museum & Gallery was opened in Japan, near Tokyo.
 It houses many one-of-a-kind Scotty Cameron products, putters and prototypes, including many personal artifacts.

 On May 20, 2011, Fortune Brands, Inc. announced an agreement for the sale of its Acushnet Company golf business, including the Scotty Cameron brand, to a group led by Fila Korea Ltd., for $1.225 billion in cash.
 According to Gene Yoon, chairman of Fila Korea, the acquisition provides them with well-known brands to sell in emerging markets in Asia.